-Though earlier literature and publications by credit rating agencies state that financial variables are important in the credit rating of firms and unsecured bonds issued by firms, to the best of our knowledge no study has empirically examined the relative contribution of both financial and industry-based variables in LPT bond rating.
+Though earlier literature and publications by credit rating agencies state that financial variables are important in the credit rating of firms and unsecured bonds issued by firms, to the best of our knowledge, no study has empirically examined the relative contribution of both financial and industry-based variables in LPT bond rating.
 This study thus evaluates the relative importance of different factors considered in the LPT bond rating using a neural network model.

-The results of the relative importance of these variables in our full neural network model (model 5) are shown in Figure 6.
-We do not show the results of the other four models but suffice to state that the following order of importance was revealed though at various percentages: OCD, DA, NS, SS, LS\2, LS\1 and TA.
+Garson (1991) developed a means whereby connection weights within a neural network can be interpreted allowing the effect of various input nodes to be examined and ranked according to their relative importance.
+This is intrinsically done in Alyuda Forecaster XL®.
+The results of the relative importance of these variables in our full neural network model, (model 5) are shown in Figure 6.
+We do not show the results of the other four models, but suffice to state that the following order of importance was revealed though at various percentages: OCD, DA, NS, SS, LS_2, LS_1 and TA.